kramphub/kiya/README.md

 ### Prerequisites

+#### GCP
 Kiya uses your authenticated Google account to access the Secret Manager / Storage Bucket, KMS and Audit Logging.
 The bucket stores the encrypted secret value using the label as the storage key.

 	gcloud auth application-default login

+#### AWS
+Kiya uses your AWS credentials to access the AWS Parameter Store.
+All values are stored using the specified encryption key ID or the default key set for your AWS Account.

 ## Install